by G. Jack Urso

 Ae13U: How many episodes were originally planned for the first season of the show?
 I speculated that maybe 13 episodes were probably planned for the first season based on the usual first season order for similar Saturday morning live action shows.

-Sherry Coben: I think eleven shows were initially planned, but one episode was dropped because the money ran out.
+Sherry Coben: I think eleven shows were initially planned, but one episode was dropped because the money ran out [Editor's Note: Coben means that a twelfth episode may have been planned].
 Sketches and interviews were shuffled and dropped because of this problem.
 Technical difficulties blew up the budget significantly when NYC’s NBC staffers could not handle the sophisticated editing required, and the Harts and Patrick had to relocate to Los Angeles to finish the show at Compact Video.

 Ae13U: Were there any episodes produced that were not broadcast?